 Madelaine Jones is a prize-winning pianist and composer, and a graduate of Trinity Laban Conservatoire of Music and Dance, where she studied piano, improvisation & composition and harpsichord with Penelope Roskell, Douglas Finch and James Johnstone respectively.
 During her time at Trinity Laban, she was the winner of various prizes and competitions, including the John Halford Piano Competition for Contemporary Music and the Gladys Puttick Extemporisation Competition (along with duo partner, dancer Adam Russell).
 Upon graduation, she was awarded the TCM Trust Silver Medal for Keyboard Studies, and the Nancy Thomas Prize for the highest achieving undergraduate pianist.
-She is currently studying privately with Niel Immelman, and has been awarded a place to continue her studies with him at the Royal College of Music next year.
+She is currently studying at the Royal College of Music with Niel Immelman.

 Madelaine is also a keen composer - recent composition commissions include creating the music for a large-scale dance projects based in Carlisle and Newcastle - and has a passion for ensemble playing, fuelled by her work alongside local choirs during her teenage years.
 Her chamber music experience has included working alongside the BBC Singers, and the Trinity Laban Early Music Ensemble, and she has played continuo in the Greenwich International Early Music Festival.
 She has also performed extensively across the UK as a founding member of the Bishop Ensemble, and with Monteverdi Choir soprano Angela Hicks.